AmaraWilliams/Spoti-Link/README.md

 2.)
 In USB options on your android device, select USB-tethering

 3.)
-Allow USB on your android device
+Allow USB on your android device (you may have to turn on USB debugging if you don't see this as a pop-up upon connection: go to settings < developer options < usb debugging)

 4.)
 Click "Run" in Android Studio (if you have already ran the app before, it may ask you if you want to reinstall, say "yes")